 Many economists expressed disbelief after glancing at recent economic statistics.
 Since the arrival of the virus and the subsequent lockdowns we have observed a never-before-seen decline in production and consumption.
-In the UK alone, millions… Read More »It’s the virus, stupid!
+In the UK alone, millions of jobs are at risk… Read More »It’s the virus, stupid!

 I don’t do back of the envelope calculations, largely because the harm of a bad estimate can be worse than the harm of no estimate.
-A rough guess will be biased in ways we cannot… Read More »Flattening the curve on the back of an envelope
+A rough guess will be biased in ways we cannot possibly predict.
+This is acutely… Read More »Flattening the curve on the back of an envelope

 The Irrelevance of Inference was a seminal paper published by Karl Claxton in 1999.
 In it he outlines a stochastic decision making approach to the evaluation of health technologies.
-A key point that he makes is… Read More »The irrelevance of inference: (almost) 20 years on is it still irrelevant?
+A key point that he makes is that we need only to examine… Read More »The irrelevance of inference: (almost) 20 years on is it still irrelevant?

 In the early years of the coalition government, David Cameron lauded the measurement of happiness and well-being as an indicator of national performance.
 Data on life satisfaction have been collected and published by the Office for National Statistics every year since… Read More »Well-being and gross national happiness for policy

 “Health is bad for you.
 That’s what many economists believe.”
 Richard Horton’s anti-economics strikes again.